dialvare/MicroShift-OSTreeSystems-blog/README.md

 EOF
 ````

-Verify the *External-IP* automaticaly assigned to our service.
+Verify the *External-IP* automatically assigned to our service.
 It might take some time, so we can add the *watch* statement to refresh the command every 2 seconds:

 ````
 watch oc get svc -n test